misha-ivanov/pizza-shop-bot/python-pizza-bot/README.md

-The simple emulation of Online Pizza Shop by Telegram Chat Bot
+The simple example of echo bot by aiogram